SteveCaruso/grid/classes/from-concept-to-company.md

 ## II.
 Catalog Description

-**Prerequisites: A grade of C or higher in Game Development Fundamentals** This course explores the entrepreneurial aspects of the game industry, guiding students through the process of turning a game concept into a viable business.
+**Prerequisites: A grade of C or higher in GRID 120 - Game Design Theory** This course explores the entrepreneurial aspects of the game industry, guiding students through the process of turning a game concept into a viable business.
 Topics include market research, business planning, funding, intellectual property, production pipelines, marketing, and distribution strategies.

 ## III.
 Statement of Course Need